 Youth Programs

-The National Museum of the Pacific War introduces youth to the values, innovations and experiences through youth programs such as drop-in STEM, Robotics, and more.
+The National Museum of the Pacific War introduces youth to the values, innovations and experiences through youth programs such as drop-in STEM, Robotics, camps, and more!
 The museum is committed to providing innovative approaches to engaging young people in order to inspire them to learn more about the Pacific War and history.

 World War Tuesday Storytime